j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/overview/objectives.rst.txt

 #########################
 Objectives of the Project
 #########################

+The Ounce of Rust project intends to accomplish several objectives.
-This section describes the objectives of the Ounce of Rust project.
+This section describes these objectives.

 =================================================================
 Create Reusable Library to Speed Development of Tic Tac Toe Games